[Holodeck –

 DALBY: What?

-be prepared for anything.
-Crewmen Gerron and Chell, you have not
+prepared for anything.
+Crewmen Gerron and Chell, you have not completed

-completed your run.
+your run.
 By my account we have lapped you three times.
-You
+You will finish

-will finish the ten kilometres now.
-We will repeat this exercise
+the ten kilometres now.
+We will repeat this exercise tomorrow evening

-tomorrow evening and I will expect each one of you to better your
+and I will expect each one of you to better your performance.

 TORRES: Have you found any traces of the bacteria?

-no indication that the bio-filter picked up anything suspicious.
+indication that the biofilter picked up anything suspicious.

-stores for Neelix, some of it looked pretty strange.
+for Neelix.
+Some of it looked pretty strange.

 KIM: Right.
 Varmeliate fibre, whole green putillos and schplict.